True and Living Church of Jesus Christ of Saints of the Last Days

 The True and Living Church of Jesus Christ of Saints of the Last Days (TLC) is a breakaway sect of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 It is headquartered in Manti, Utah, United States, where as of 2004 it maintained a membership of 300 to 500 adherents.
-The church maintains a meetinghouse in downtown Manti, and in the past also owned the Red Brick Store, also downtown.
+The church has a meetinghouse in Manti, and in the past also owned a building in Manti called the Red Brick Store, not to be confused with the Red Brick Store in Nauvoo, Illinois.

 Establishment

 The church was organized on May 3, 1994, in response to what was felt to be a general apostasy of the LDS Church.
 This apostasy included Brigham Young (and subsequent presidents of the LDS Church) scattering the LDS Church membership rather than gathering it; the discontinuation of plural marriage; changes to ordinances and temple-related doctrine; and an increasing trend of what TLC describes as "watering-down" doctrine.

 The TLC began as a study group and Priesthood Council in the early 1990s, where people from both the LDS Church and Mormon fundamentalist churches met together to discuss doctrine.
 During this period, the leader of the study group, James Dee Harmston (born November 6, 1940; died June 27, 2013), served a mission to Nauvoo.
 Prior to his retirement and founding of the TLC, Harmston worked as a real estate developer and lobbyist for the Reagan Administration.

 A manuscript called "Further Light & Knowledge" dealing with research into the true order of prayer was published in 1990 by Ogden Kraut's publishing house, Pioneer Press.
 Gary Barns likely authored the manuscript, but authorship is not completely clear because an undated manuscript by the same title, believed to be written by Harmston, has been circulated in various Mormon fundamentalist discussion groups.
 In 1994, Harmston claimed the ancient biblical patriarchs Enoch, Noah, Abraham and Moses laid their hands on his head and conferred upon him the keys of the Melchizedek priesthood.
 Harmston then organized the church and collected his revelations in the Manti Revelation Book.
 He formally organized a hierarchy consisting of a President of the High Priesthood (himself), a Presiding Patriarch, a First Presidency, and a Quorum of Twelve Apostles.

-One investigative article in the early 1990s wrote of the TLC's beginnings that:
+One investigative article in 1996 wrote of the TLC's beginnings that:

 Jim and Elaine Harmston "donned their Mormon temple robes at home and created a makeshift altar from a pillow and piano bench topped by a white bed sheet.
 They knelt to utilize the 'true order of prayer,' a ritual said to facilitate otherworldly communication ....
 They say God gave them the same answer He gave Smith (in the grove when asking what church to join) only this time He said the current church was among the 'wrong' churches and they should start their own".